josiahls/fast-reinforcement-learning/README.md

 ## Code
 Some of the key take aways is Fastai's use of callbacks.
 Not only do callbacks allow for logging, but in fact adding a callback to a generic fit function can change its behavior drastically.
 My goal is to have a library that is as easy as possible to run on a server or on one's own computer.
-I am also interested in this being easy to extend.
+We are also interested in this being easy to extend.

-I have a few assumptions that the code / support algorithms I believe should adhere to:
+We have a few assumptions that the code / support algorithms I believe should adhere to:
 - Environments should be pickle-able, and serializable.
 They should be able to shut down and start up multiple times during run time.
 - Agents should not need more information than images or state values for an environment per step.
 This means that